Christmas in Bali

 Where to Spend the Holidays

 Where to spend the holidays this year?
-My mom has strong opinions on this one.
-Unfortunately for her, buying a ticket to sit on a plane for 28 hours from Vietnam to retirement Florida for a Christmas getaway is not happening.
+My mom has strong opinions.
+Unfortunately for her, me buying a ticket for a 28 hours plane ride from Vietnam to Florida for a Christmas getaway is not happening.
+As a traveling nomad I could find a new unexplored country, and spend my Christmas strolling through another foreign city, feasting on another new yet familiar asian noodle dish.

 Or.

-I could head south to a tropical Hindu island in Indonesia where I can meet up with some friends from the US.
+I could head south to a Hindu island in Indonesia and meet up with friends from the US.

 A Change of Scenery

-Bali presented a welcome change from North and Central Vietnam.
-The weather is warmer, the beaches are busy, and despite the tourists hoards it still exudes a sense of zen.
+Bali was a welcome change from North and Central Vietnam.
+The weather is warmer, the beaches are busy, and despite the tourist hoards it still exudes a sense of zen.

 But their airport.
 Ugh the airport in Bali is the absolute WORST.

 I arrived just after midnight on December 20-something.
-And even though it’s the off season, thanks to the Balinese adventures of Elizabeth Gilbert in Eat Pray Love, and the rice paddy backdrops seen on Instagram, Bali is a tourist mecca.
-Thousands arrive here by the planeload everyday.
+Even though it’s the off season, thanks to the Balinese adventures of Elizabeth Gilbert in Eat Pray Love, and the rice paddy backdrops on your Insta feeds , thousands arrive here by the planeload everyday.

-Somewhere in the space between today and tomorrow, I spent the better part of two hours inching forward in a windy customs-bound line of foreigners.
-It’s a slow meandering walk on par with the space mountain queue at Disneyworld.
+Somewhere in the space between today and tomorrow, I spent several hours inching forward in a windy customs line of foreigners.
+It’s a slow meandering walk not too different from Disneyworld, except there’s no fun ride at the end.
+Just a passport stamp.

-But the worst part, the absolute WORST part of the airport in Bali, is what greets you when you finally got out of all this mess.
+The absolute WORST part of the airport in Bali, is what greets you when you finally got out of the mess.
 A giant hoard of cab drivers.
-Even at 3am, it’s s a thick crowd of people waiting to pounce.
-Some drivers are searching the faces of the crowd for a sign a recognition that your name matches the one on their haphazard sign.
-Others simply hope they will get some business through tried and true tactics of sheer annoyance and undeterred persistence.
+Even at 3am, it’s a thick crowd of people waiting to pounce.
+Some drivers are searching faces for a sign a recognition that your name matches the one on their makeshift sign.
+Others hope they will get some business through of sheer annoyance and undeterred persistence.
+It’s airport HELL and I was tired, cashless, and admittedly cranky.

 This is Bali.
-Beautiful, crazy, unique, and always bustling Bali.
+Beautiful.
+Crazy.
+Always bustling Bali.

 Solo Exploration

-I came here here a few days ahead of my friends, Vinisha and Ali.
-Following their arrival, we will all be staying the resort area of Nusa Dua.
+I arrived a few days earlier than my friends, Vinisha and Ali.
+Following their arrival, we will all stay in the resort area of Nusa Dua.
 They will be staying in a luxurious Conrad Hilton Hotel.
-And I, at a small but incredibly comfortable and significantly cheaper guest house down the road.
+I, at a small but incredibly comfortable and significantly cheaper guest house down the road.

-But for these these few days alonel I decided to stay in Seminyak.
+For these first few days alone I decided to stay in Seminyak.
 It’s a popular beach and tourist area on the west side of the island, a short distance but about a 45 minute drive from Nusa Dua.
-Nothing is very far geographically in Bali, but the constant jam of traffic means it takes awhile to get anywhere.
+Nothing is very far geographically in Bali, but the constant jam of traffic means it takes a good while to get anywhere.

 I learn quickly that Seminyak is not my scene.
 On the positive side, the shopping is good.
 Local souvenir stalls and boutique shops selling the latest resortwear and bohemian jewelry trends line the city streets.
-I enjoyed spending much of my afternoon weaving in and out of many of these establishments.
+I enjoyed spending much of my afternoon weaving in and out of these stores.

-But Seminyak is too touristy for me.
-I’ve spotted one too many Starbucks, and the beaches are equal parts drunk tourists and aggressive vendors trying to sell cheap crafts.
-As a result, I don’t spend these first few days doing all that much.
-I did laundry, picked up some new swimwear to mark the festive holiday occasion, and got a much needed haircut.
+Seminyak is simply too touristy for me.
+I’ve spotted one too many Starbucks, and the beaches are equal parts drunk tourists and aggressive vendors selling cheap crafts.
+Because of this, I don’t spend these first few days doing all that much.
+I did laundry, picked up a new swimsuit, and got a much needed haircut.
 That’s about it.
-See ya later Seminyak.

 Holidays with Friends

 The lovely ladies known as Vinisha and Ali arrived a few days later and not soon enough.
-I was ready for a change of scenery, a resort pool to lounge at, and time with people I know.
-Furthermore, my single private room at my hostel in Seminyak turned out to be much more hostel and much less private than I wanted.
-I was ready to leave the blasting techno music behind and get the hell out of there.
+I needed a change of scenery, a resort pool, and time with people I know and love.
+Plus, my single private room at the hostel in Seminyak turned out to be much more hostel and much less private than I wanted.
+I was ready to leave the blasting techno music behind and get out of there.

-I’m happy to report that my guesthouse in Nusa Dua, was both mind boggling cheap and ever so lovely.
-The guesthouse owner lived on site, and I occupied one of six available private rooms complete with front patio, serene garden area, and freshly made breakfast every morning.
-This was the Bali I came for.
+My guesthouse in Nusa Dua, was both mind boggling cheap and ever so much more lovely.
+The guesthouse owner lived on-site, and I occupied one of six available private rooms complete with front patio, serene garden area, and freshly made breakfast every morning.
+Giant improvement

 Pool Time

-Vinisha, Ali, I spend the majority of the next week lounging next to the pool at their hotel, the Hilton Conrad.
-We swam, napped, sipped on glasses of wine at the free happy hour, and wandered off the resort maybe once a day to hunt for food.
-Sometimes we would switch pools, or stop at the spa hot tub just to switch it up.
+Vinisha, Ali, I spend the next week lounging next to the pool at their hotel, the Hilton Conrad.
+We swam, napped, sipped on glasses of wine at the free happy hour, and wandered off the resort once a day to hunt for food.
+Sometimes we would switch pools, or stop at the spa hot tub to switch it up.

 Vinisha and I took a kickboxing class at the hotel gym one day with a very uncoordinated and confused hotel gym ‘instructor’.
-I didn’t get a cardio workout that day, but it was good for a laugh.
-We also visited a nearby Yoga studio, and being the only two patrons, ended up enjoying a private Vinyasa class.
+I didn’t get a cardio workout, but it was good for a laugh.
+We also visited a nearby Yoga studio, and being the only two people there, enjoyed a private Vinyasa class.

 Off Resort

 I’m a very pale person.
-And while I love relaxing poolside, I have physical limitations tied to my time outdoors in direct sunlight.
-So while we clocked several hours in beach chairs, I’d be remiss if I didn’t also mention our few off-resort excursions.
-Lucky for me, Ali and Vinisha mostly planned these and so I didn’t have to do jack squat.
+While I love relaxing poolside, I have physical limitations on time outdoors in direct sunlight.
+While we clocked several hours in beach chairs, I’d be remiss if I didn’t mention our few off-resort excursions.

 A short drive from Nua Dusa is Uluwatu Temple.
 The temple is one of six key temples in Bali making up its spiritual pillar and is most well known for its magnificent location.
 The temple sits perched atop a steep cliffside, and rests high above the crashing waves of the Indian Ocean.
 It’s easy to see why so many tourists come here.

-Further back from the concrete walls marking the cliff’s edge here are various temples and Hindu sculptures worth exploring.
+Further back from the concrete walls along the cliff’s edge are several temples and Hindu sculptures worth exploring.
 The entire area takes only a few short hours to cover on foot if you take your time.
-The temple stays crowded, but not so much that we couldn’t take advantage of the picture opportunities available.
+The temple stays crowded, but with plenty of picture opportunities.

-Surrounding the temple is a small rich green forest occupied by a sizable population of monkeys.
-These monkey are generally harmless but their presence comes with many stern tourist warnings.
+Surrounding the temple is a small and beautifully green forest with a notable population of monkeys.
+These monkeys are generally harmless but come with many stern tourist warnings.
 Don’t feed the monkeys.
 Don’t pet the monkeys.
-And most importantly – watch your shit around the monkeys.
+Most importantly – watch your shit around the monkeys.

-For those who don’t already know, Monkeys are a bunch of kleptos.
-And if there’s one thing you can rely on tourists for, it’s that they won’t listen to instruction.
+Monkeys love to steal stuff.
+And if you can rely on tourists for anything, it’s that they won’t listen to instruction.

-We saw so SO very many tourists get waaay too close, and get their stuff stolen.
-Monkeys love taking water bottles, sunglasses, or even wallets.
-They will steal anything that looks remotely interesting, shiny, or not well secured.
+We saw SO very many tourists get waaay too close, and get their stuff stolen.
+We saw monkeys taking water bottles, sunglasses, or even wallets.
+They will steal anything that looks remotely shiny, or not well secured.
 One man chased a monkey around trying to barter a trade for his stolen eyeglasses.
-That’s what you get for not listening.
+That’s the price you pay for not listening.

-The temple also hosts nightly dance performances, but we heard mediocre reviews and opted not to partake.
-We stayed at the temple until just before sunset before heading to a nearby restaurant for dinner.
+The temple also hosts nightly dance performances, We heard mediocre reviews and opted not to stay.
+We lingered at the temple until just before sunset and then went to a nearby restaurant for dinner.

 Nights Out

-Our big night out on the town involved a visit to another famous cliffside location – Rock Bar at the Ayana Resort.
-Once again, I knew nothing about it and the entire excursion was completely planned by Ali and Vinisha.
+Our big night out was to another famous cliffside location – Rock Bar at the Ayana Resort.
+Once again, the entire excursion was completely planned by Ali and Vinisha.
 Thanks ladies!

-We arrived her early to make sure we could get a table and catch the sunset.
-The bar is a much fancier locale than I’ve been frequenting these days.
+We arrived here early to get a table and catch the sunset.
+The bar is much a fancier place than I’ve been frequenting these days.
 It’s a place of $15 dollar cocktails, house DJs, and ocean backdrops.
-The wait staff dresses in all black, and some wear ear pieces like they’re the secret service of evening cocktails.
-To get to the bar, which is stretched across several patios built atop of rock faces, visitors must take a short 30 second ride on a funicular elevator.
+The wait staff dress in all black, and some wear earpieces like they’re the secret service of evening cocktails.
+To get to the bar, which is stretched across several lower patios built atop the rocks, visitors take a short 30 second ride on a funicular elevator.

-It’s like walking into a Sex and the City episode, Bali edition.
+It’s like a Sex and the City episode, Bali edition.

-While this environment is about as far as you can get from my year of nomadic backpacking budget travel, it’s fun to play dress up for a day.
+This environment is about as far as you can get from my year of nomadic backpacking budget travel.
+But it’s fun to play dress up for a day.

-I probably never would have even searched for a place like this, much less come to this bar if I was traveling through Bali alone.
-And yet, coming here and sharing a few craft cocktails with Vinisha and Ali was most definitely a highlight of my time in Bali.
-I’ve seen breathtaking sunsets on all continents of the globe this year, but this one has to take the cake.
+I probably never would have searched for a place like this, much less come to this bar if I was traveling through Bali alone.
+So coming here and sharing a few craft cocktails with Vinisha and Ali was definitely a highlight of my time in Bali.
+I’ve seen breathtaking sunsets on all continents of the globe this year.
+This one was the best.

 Thanks ladies for a wonderful night out, perfect company, and a relaxing a memorable time in Southern Bali.